icppWorld/icpp-pro/README.md

 [![icpp-art Banner](./images/icpp-art-banner.png)](https://icpp-art.com/)

-icpp-art is launching this week on [bioniq](https://bioniq.io/launch/icpp-art) 🎨✨
+icpp-art is launching today on [bioniq](https://bioniq.io/launch/icpp-art) 🎨✨

 A one-of-a-kind collection celebrating #ICP art 🖼️ while supporting the hiring of a technical writer for an epic C++ bootcamp. 🚀